Aroha Ruha: Te Ōhanga Mataora: Bachelor of Health Sciences Māori Nursing

 Shonelle Wana Master of Indigenous Studies Graduate

 I started studying at Awanuiārangi with a level 4 certificate in te reo Māori.
 From there I completed a Bachelor of Mātauranga Māori, and now a Master of Indigenous Studies.

 Te Rumate Mahutoto Bachelor of Education - Teaching Graduate

 Awanuiārangi is my ancestor and the institution is a whare wānanga in the ancestral landscape of my tribe, Ngāti Awa.
 The familiarity of the environment, the people, the values and practices encouraged me to ‘rukuhia te mātauranga’ – to seek higher knowledge in an institution that respects my culture and drive to teach and contribute to the revitalisation of Te Reo.

 Sharon Barcello-Gemmell Doctor of Indigenous Development and Advancement Graduate

-Completing a PhD alongside my daughter, Dr Monique Gemmell, has strengthened our family – our children, our grandchildren and my great grandchildren.
+Completing a Doctorate alongside my daughter, Dr Monique Gemmell, has strengthened our family – our children, our grandchildren and my great grandchildren.
 It has made the family aware that education is the key to everything.

 Monique Gemmell Doctor of Indigenous Development and Advancement Graduate

-My PhD was as much a personal journey as an academic one.
+My professional doctorate was as much a personal journey as an academic one.
 One of the most important things I learnt writing my post-graduate theses is that your research can prove you wrong.
 You start with an idea, but you might finish at the polar opposite of your starting position.
 It’s about learning.

-Sharlene Peri Bachelor of Humanities Graduate
+Sharleen Peri Bachelor of Humanities Graduate

 Studying at Awanuiārangi felt like being at home on my marae.
 It is welcoming, the facilities are exceptional (the library is incredible!) and it became a safe space to learn and grow.